craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 Step 0: Install Crafter Studio
 ------------------------------

-Before we begin setting up the workflow for Devops, we need to have Crafter Studio up and running.
+Before we begin setting up the workflow for DevContentOps, we need to have Crafter Studio up and running.

 First, please review the following for requirements and supported platforms: :ref:`requirements_supported_platforms`.